IT - Master of Science (MSc) in Business Administration and Information Systems

-(3) Admission to the MSc in Business Administration and Information Systems programme requires a relevant bachelor degree or other relevant Danish or foreign degree at the same level.
+(3) Admission to the MSc in Business Administration and Information Systems programme requires that the applicant has completed a qualifying bachelor degree, among these a professional bachelor degree, or other Danish or foreign degree at the same level.
 During the education the applicant must have covered the following academic disciplines to a sufficient degree on an overall, individual assessment:

 - 5 ECTS-points in Micro and/or Macro Economics

 - 25 ECTS-points in Business Administration